shimaore/wicked-credit/server.coffee.md

 Analysis:

-- TS Streams (such a made available by third parties or by `dvblast`) are transported as UDP multicast.
+- TS Streams (such as those made available by third parties or by `dvblast`) are transported as UDP multicast.
 - A TS stream is made out of [TS packets](https://en.wikipedia.org/wiki/MPEG_transport_stream#Packet).
 - Each TS packet carries the PID it is associated with; the PID identifies an ES within the TS.
 - The PID's semantics are provided by the PMT.